erasmus-without-paper/ewp-specs-sec-reqencr-rsa-aes128gcm/README.md

 ### Include all required headers

-You MUST set your `Content-Encoding` header to `ewp-rsa-aes128cbc`.
+You MUST set your `Content-Encoding` header to `ewp-rsa-aes128gcm`.
 You SHOULD NOT use multiple values in your `Content-Encoding` header, because the server is not required to support it.

 ### Encrypt the payload

-Encrypt your payload, as described in [`ewp-rsa-aes128cbc` Encryption Specs][encr-spec].
+Encrypt your payload, as described in [`ewp-rsa-aes128gcm` Encryption Specs][encr-spec].
 Include the `ewpRsaAesBody` block in your request body.

 Security considerations
 -----------------------

+### When *not* to use this method

+ * When the request doesn't contain any private user data, so there's no real gain in encrypting it.

+ * When you use (and trust) TLS for transport, and the server's internal network (the one between a TLS terminator and the actual endpoint) can be fully trusted.

 ### Main security questions